krsmes/GroovyBukkit/README.md

 	mvn clean package

-Note: this plugin no longer requires a fork build of CraftBukkit
+(Note: this plugin no longer requires a forked build of CraftBukkit)

 Installation
 ------------
 * Copy the .jar file from target/ to your craftserver folder's plugins/ directory
-* Create a scripts/ directory peer to the plugins/ directory (optional)
+* Create a scripts/ directory peer to the plugins/ directory
 * Download a copy of Groovy and copy embedded/groovy-all-1.x.jar to your craftserver folder

+Additionally, to see what is possible, it is recommended you copy all the scripts from src/scripts to your scripts/ directory, including those under scripts/startup to scripts/startup under your bukkit server.

+Scripts in scripts/startup/ run automatically at server startup (and reload).

 Running